Two or more association ends are associated with each association (see Section 17.5, “Association” ).

 Button 1 double click navigates to the selected classifier, button 2 click brings a pop up menu with one entry.

-association end.
-Button 1 double click on this entry
+end.
+Button 1 double click on this entry will navigate to

 Radio box, with three entries